-When using avakaya pickle, remove the portion you want in a small jar from the main jar and then use it with your everyday meals.
+When serving avakai, remove the portion you want in a small jar from the main jar and then serve with your everyday meals.
 If the oil on top becomes less, then add some more sesame oil, so that the pickle is covered with oil.

-Serve mango avakaya with any indian meal.
-You can even have avakaya with steamed rice, curd rice and parathas.
+Serve Avakaya pachadi with any Indian meal.
+You can even have it with steamed rice, curd rice and paratha.

 Make sure to use mangoes that are unripe, green and with a firm flesh.
 Do not use semi-ripe or half-ripe mangoes.

 Use fresh spices and sun dry them before using.

 It is best to get the mangoes cut from the vendor or farmer from where you buy if you cannot manage chopping them on their own.
 Chopping unripe mangoes with hard kernels can be risky, so be careful.

 Wipe clean each of the chopped mango pieces (when chopped by the vendor) with a clean and dry cotton kitchen napkin.